ImScientist/Object-detection-and-classification/README.md

 we have derived new classes from:
  - `torchvision.models.detection.rpn.RegionProposalNetwork`
  - `torchvision.models.detection.roi_heads.RoIHeads`
  - `torchvision.models.detection.generalized_rcnn.GeneralizedRCNN`

-which have a modified `forward()` method that has the option to return the losses in `eval` mode.
+which have a modified `forward()` method with an additional argument `return_loss=False` that allows to return the losses in `eval` mode.
 Look at [/clouds/myclasses.py](/clouds/myclasses.py) for the new class definitions.

 This function is used in both `train.py` and `train_v2.py`.